bbugyi200/funky/CONTRIBUTING.rst

 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

+You may also reach me directly (the project's creator) via email at bryanbugyi34@gmail.com.

 Get Started!
 ------------